What’s the ideal blog length for ranking on Google in 2021?

 What does Google want?

 Google wants to provide an amazing user experience.
 If you search “how to run Facebook ads” and you need to visit 7 webpages to get your answer that’s a horrible experience.
-Google wants for you to visit 1 website and have their question answered in full.
+Google wants you to visit 1 website and have their question answered in full.

 Nick Frost, the head of Google Brain had this to say: